Capturing Scott’s Realism Secrets at His First Ever Artist Retreat

 By Frank Ball Jr. Photos by the Jacobs Gallery.

-On arrival to Deadwood we checked into the Grand Hotel.
+On arrival to Deadwood we checked into the Deadwood Mountain Grand.
 I lucked out with a corner room on the third floor.
-It had an amazing view of main street Deadwood.
+It had an amazing view of Deadwood’s Main Street.
 Couldn’t sleep, so I took a stroll around town.

 The energy is this place was amazing and took me off-guard for a second, there was so much to take in.

 As we walked upstairs, we stepped into the actual studio where Scott creates his masterpieces.
 His daughter, Alexa, nephew, Todd and another artist, Dan were set up ready to start teaching our small class of only twelve students.

 After an introduction by the man himself, he began explaining the paint volumes and brushes we’d use during the Retreat.
 The subject the class would work on is a wine bottle with a glass and cork/cork screw on top of a wine barrel.